10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 The step structure makes Chiquito particularly well-suited for establishing state machine transitions, facilitating the handling of dynamic state changes in a clear and organized manner.
 State machines are foundational in many computational processes, where the system transitions between different states based on inputs and current conditions.
 Chiquito’s step-based architecture inherently accommodates these state transitions by allowing developers to define each step as a state in the machine.
 This means that transitioning from one step to another can be managed effectively, ensuring that each state change is tracked and validated within the computation.

-A particular computation, such as a hash function or arithmetic operation, is represented by a series of step.
+A particular computation, such as a hash function or arithmetic operation, is represented by a series of steps.
 Each step instance can appear in any arbitrary order within the circuit, and this flexibility allows for greater control over how computations are structured and executed.
 By treating each step as a potential state, developers can easily implement and manage complex state machine logic, making Chiquito a powerful tool for applications requiring dynamic state management.

 By decomposing complex computations into smaller steps, Chiquito allows for easier testing, debugging, and optimization of circuits, all while supporting the intricate requirements of state machine transitions.